Jinyi-Liu/RA/README.md

 on our common stock in the foreseeable future.
 Instead, we expect to retain earnings for the operation and expansion of our business.
 Can not determined the cash-flow rights.

+### 101830
+Incorporation issue about the voting stocks (FON Stock and PCS Stock) which I can't determined.